theadarshh/Magical_Arena/README.md

-# Magical Arena: A Turn-based Combat Game
+# Magical Arena Game

 ## Overview

-**Magical Arena** is a player-versus-player combat game where two players battle in a turn-based system.
-Each player has three attributes: health, strength, and attack.
-Players attack and defend in turns, and the game continues until one player's health reaches zero.
+**Magical Arena** is a simple turn-based combat simulation game where two players, Player A and Player B, compete in a battle.
+Each player has stats for health, strength, and attack power, and the game alternates between players attacking each other.
+The winner is determined when one player's health reaches zero.

+This program is written in Java and demonstrates basic object-oriented programming concepts, including encapsulation, methods, and game logic.

 The core mechanics are as follows:
 - **Attack**: The attacking player rolls a die and multiplies the roll by their attack attribute to calculate damage.